meatball133/crystal/concepts/string-methods/introduction.md

 # String methods

-String has a number of methods that can be used to manipulate the string.
+String has a number of methods that can be used to manipulate strings.
 These methods are called on the string itself, and are often chained together to perform multiple operations on a string.

 Following is a list of some of the most common methods, for a full list of methods, see the [String API documentation][string-api].